stt-datacore/website/static/crew/uhura_stiv_crew.md

 rarity: 5
 series: "tos"
 memory_alpha: ""
-bigbook_tier:
+bigbook_tier: 14
-events:
+events: 6
-in_portal:
+in_portal: false
-published: false
+published: true
 ---

+She's a shuttle body for two events per year.
+You won't be (shouldn't be) using her otherwise.